ErinaTheDummy/SwordToShield/Character_Creation/Classes/Shifter.md

 ### Alpha Wolf (level 8)
-When you activate your Wolve's Howl feature as a bonus action you may force all wolves within 120 feet of you that can hear you to make a DC 16 wisdom saving throw or fall under your control.
+When you activate your Wolve's Howl feature as a bonus action you may force all wolves within 120 feet of you that can hear you to make a wisdom saving throw against your save DC or fall under your control.
 A wolf turned in this way may be commanded by you as a bonus action on your turn.
 If this would turn multiple wolves you may only command one at a time as a bonus action, with the others acting in a way they believe would benefit you.
 This effect ends after 1 minute or until you directly attack one of the wolves.

 ## Ursusthrope

 ### Monstrous Form: Ursusthrope
-Your monstrous form takes after ursus or bears and your monstrous form die is a d12.
+(If any features refer to a save DC the DC is 8 + Your Constitution modifier + Your proficiency bonus) Your monstrous form takes after ursus or bears and your monstrous form die is a d12.
 You gain the following benefits while shifted: